 A virtual matrix is a video representation of a matrix created on an HDTV or a projector incorporated into a display.
 Very large, very high-density matrixes can be created this way, and are often preferable to actual pixel matrixes which can become unruly at larger sizes.
 Another advantage is the HDTV or projector can be used to present video content as an alternative to matrix content when appropriate.
 For example- a virtual matrix of 160 rows by 320 columns can be easily created.
 A similar pixel matrix would require 51,200 pixels, which would be very expensive and heavy to construct, requiring multiple controllers and power supplies.

 A round donut-shaped construction, usually of coro-plast but sometimes made of wood, metal or other plastics, which holds pixels in a pattern able to display colors and light patterns.
+Generally a wreath is used for “spinner” effects, although higher density ones can produce matrix effects.

 This is a data signaling protocol used by most pixels in this hobby.
 There are some similar and compatible protocols supported by some controllers, but this is what you will see the most of.
 WS2811 actually refers to the chip that drives the pixels.
-In a string of WS2811 pixels- a data stream containing color intensity data is sent that tells every pixel on in a string what colors to display, in order.
+In a string of WS2811 pixels- a data stream containing color intensity data is sent that tells every pixel in a string what colors to display, in order.
 In simplest terms- each pixel displays the first color data it “sees”, and then re-transmits the remaining data to the next pixel.
 This happens very quickly, but there are timing limits which is why each channel on a controller only supports a limited number of pixels, based on how often the pixels need to be updated.
 If a string is too long- it simply becomes impossible to feed it all of the data it needs within the time period needed to synchronize the display.

 The most commonly-used software to “sequence” a light show.
 Can be used to generate patterns of lights on one, many, or all configured pixel props and installations, and can sequence those patterns to music, displaying patterns, text, and other elements such as “singing” faces that are synchronized to an audio track.